hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 type : apad
 ---
 ## 2020-11-20
 Guilbeault, D., Becker, J., & Centola, D. (2018).
-Social learning and partisan bias in the interpretation of climate trends.
-Proceedings of the National Academy of Sciences, 115(39), 9714-9719.
+Social learning and partisan bias in the interpretation of climate trends. **Proceedings of the National Academy of Sciences, 115**(39), 9714-9719.

 ### Central question
 Does information exchange in bipartisan communication networks increase or decrease partisan bias?

 ### Literature
-What is the drawback of previous studies: people had conversations, so that researchers could not distinguish between the effect of partisan priming, and opposing views.
+What is the drawback of previous studies: people had conversations, so that researchers could not distinguish between the effect of partisan priming, and that of opposing views.

 ### Design & Procedure

 Four groups:
 A control group in which participants have the same political ideology;

 Group 2, 3, and 4 are all structured social networks with an equal number of conservatives and liberals.
-Group 2 were only shown the average of their 4 network neighbors.
+Group 2 were only shown the average of their 4 network neighbors, without any other information exhibited.
 Group 3 were shown the average of their neighbors plus the logos of political parties.
 Group 4 were shown the average as well, along with the neighbors political identity.

-Each group provided estimate for three times.
+Each group provided estimates for three times.
 For the first round, each member estimated independently.

 For Round 2 and Round 3, the control group revised their answers independently.
 Group 2 revised their answers while being exposed to their neighbors' average answer.
 Group 3 revised their answer while bing exposed to Republican and Democratic party logo below their neighbors' average estimate.
 Group 4 revised their response while bing were shown the usernames and political identification of each of their four neighbors, and the average of these four neighbors answers.